bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-01-14-Install-Arch-Linux-on-Virtualbox.md

 Most of the installation time is spent learning its glorious innards.

-However, I recently had to install Arch Linux on VirtualBox to help reproduce and debug an [issue I reported](https://github.com/gnumdk/lollypop/issues/409) for the [Lollypop](https://github.com/gnumdk/lollypop) music player.
-I have compiled the meat of its actual installation process just to prove it's not the monster people think it is:
+However, I recently had to install Arch Linux on VirtualBox to help reproduce and debug an [issue I reported](https://gitlab.gnome.org/World/lollypop/-/issues/409) for the [Lollypop](https://gitlab.gnome.org/World/lollypop) music player.
+I have compiled the meat of its actual installation process just to prove it's not the monster people think it is.

 ### Pregaming